Note: This page is not being updated as of the first week of December, 2020.

 This is KAZU's election results page for the November 2020 election.
 Here you'll find results for most of the local races, measures and state propositions.
 This page will be updated periodically.

-- San Benito County has until December 1, 2020 to certify its results.
-They are currently reporting a voter turnout of 80.85%
+- San Benito County has certified its results.
+The county reported a voter turnout of 82.32%, which marks a record turnout.

 LOCAL CANDIDATE RACES